 ; Maximum execution time of each script, in seconds ; http://php.net/max-execution-time ; Note: This directive is hardcoded to 0 for the CLI SAPI max_execution_time = 30

 This is another way to set execution time limit from PHP program as like as set_time_limit() function.
-This function accepts two argument, one is the directive name and the value for other.
-For example, this limit is set by this function using following line.
+This function accepts two arguments, one is the directive name and the value for other.
+For example, this limit is set by this function using the following line.

-We can change the value of execution time limit with .htaccess file by using php_value command as like as follows.
+We can change the value of execution time limit with the .htaccess file by using the php_value command as like as follows.

 php_value max_execution_time 200